 ACL maintains an active continuing education program for it’s members and other loggers and log truckers.
 By meeting basic requirements in fields of study including Operating Practices, Business Practices and Risk Management loggers can qualify for ProLogger status.
 Continuing education opportunities are provided throughout the year to enable loggers and log truckers to keep abreast of changes in their business.
-The 2011 ProLogger schedule will be available in the fall of 2010.

 How Do I Become a ProLogger?